 As Arts and Wellbeing coordinator for Sense, I’ve been really excited to see and hear musical compositions being developed by people with sensory impairments and complex communication needs.
 This is being made possible with technology that allows participants to explore the physical world through sound and vibrations.

 With the support of musician Tom Peel, and artist Justin Wiggan, young people are fulfilling their creative potential using software to translate drawings and vibrations into ‘sonic signatures’ and musical works that are physically experienced through innovative vibrating backpacks made by ‘SubPac’.

-The games and activities also supported the young musicians to become familiar with the instruments and technology, as well as the different spaces the workshop would take place in.
+The games and activities also supported the young participants to become familiar with the instruments and technology, as well as the different spaces the workshop would take place in.

 Innovative technology overcomes communication barriers

-Initially, the young musicians were introduced to different technology that could translate visual marks into sounds.
-Using tablets with ‘noise graffiti’ software, the young musicians drew patterns that were transformed into frequencies.
+Initially, the young people taking part were introduced to different technology that could translate visual marks into sounds.
+Using tablets with ‘noise graffiti’ software, patterns were drawn and transformed into frequencies.

 In other sessions, participants spoke their names into microphones.
 The recordings of their voices were then manipulated by them using a ‘digital spinner’ which changed the pitch in a fun and creative way.

 From these early workshops, the patterns drawn on tablets were transformed into ‘sonic signatures’ that were then transferred into SubPac backpacks which, when worn, allowed the participants to feel their own sounds through low level vibrations on their body made by the packs.